Custom Boat Building in Power and Sail charleston, sc

-Custom Built Wood-Epoxy Boats (Traditional Too if That's Your Preference)
+Custom Built Wood-Epoxy Boats (Traditional Plank-On-Frame Construction Too)

 Custom built wooden boats - whether power boats or sail boats - are strong, beautiful and quiet through the water.
 Using modern materials and boatbuilding techniques, they can be as easy to care for as fiberglass boats are perceived to be.
 And they can compete cost-wise with the higher end production and semi-custom boats of similar features and quality.